surafeldebebe92-eng/Individual-Homework-3/README.md

 This project performs a full disparate impact audit on a logistic regression model trained to predict two-year recidivism risk using the cleaned ProPublica COMPAS dataset.
-The model and dataset cleaning pipeline are carried over directly from Homework 2 (Lecture 02).

 The audit examines whether the model produces discriminatory outcomes across **race** and **sex**, using a combination of the `solas-ai` Python library and manual statistical methods.